ctrlplusb/easy-peasy/website/docs/docs/upgrading-from-v3/README.md

 ### Adds new `effectOn` model API

-> **\*Note:** this is an experimental API.
-We are pre-releasing it to allow for
-> early feedback.
-The API is subject to breaking changes with any release of
-> Easy Peasy.
-As such we have prefixed the API with "unstable*", much like React
-> does with its experimental APIs.
-Once the API has stabilised the "unstable*"
-> prefix will be removed and semver based releases will be respected.\*

 Allows you to declare an effect within your model which will execute every time the targeted state changes.